 - Official High School Transcript with Graduation Date, School Seal and Authorized signature

 - (Optional due to COVID-19) Official Scholastic Aptitude Test (SAT) and/or American College Testing Assessment Program (ACT) unless the applicant has an Associate’s Degree, or if the applicant is older than 23; or if the applicant has more than 24 transferable credits with a college GPA of 2.5 or better.
 (Code numbers: SAT 5214 ACT 3146)

-- Upon notification of admission, an enrollment deposit of $260 is required to hold your place in the entering class.
+- Upon notification of admission, an enrollment deposit of $300 is required to hold your place in the entering class.
 Deposits are refundable until May 1st for Fall Applicants and refundable until October 1st for Spring Applicants.